thesofakillers/nowcastlib/README.md

 ## Usage and Documentation

-At the moment, Nowcast Library is simply a collection of functions dealing with raw time series data surrounding the ESO Nowcast project.
-These functions are in the module [`rawdata.py`](./nowcastlib/rawdata.py), and can be imported as such
+At the moment, Nowcast Library is simply a collection of functions.
+Here is a quick example of how one may import nowcastlib and get access to one of the
+functions:

 ```python
 """Example showing how to access compute_trig_fields function"""